 10 Things Not To Do On A Motorcycle

 You’ve taken your motorcycle course, gotten your license, and have miles of experience in your mirrors.
-You’ve read all of the how-tos, the motorcycle safety tips and even the scooter safety tips but when it comes to motorcycles, do you know what NOT to do?
+You’ve read all of the how-tos, and motorcycle safety tips, but when it comes to motorcycles, do you know what NOT to do?

 Be safe, or at least don't get ripped off!